Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 *   **User Experience:**  sure smooth navigation, intuitive controls, and accessibility considerations.
 *   **Responsiveness:** Ensure the website is fully responsive on mobile, tablet, and desktop devices.

+## Bonus Requirements:

+*   **Scroll to Top Button:** Implement a "Scroll to Top" button that appears when users scroll down the page.
+This button should be easily accessible, allowing users to quickly return to the top of the page with a single click, enhancing navigation and user experience.

 ---

 ### Deliverables: